TwistingTwists/obsidian-tools/liveswitch.md

-* do things right way n here is why.
+* Do things right way n here is why.

 investor - founder of SageWorks , 3-4 yr to IPO